muratk3n/thirdwave/en/README.md

 Bell shaped.
 Normal.

 Why?
-There are more chances to get a 6 than 2.
+Bcz more sums result in a 6 than 2.
 I can get 6 with 4+2,2+4,1+5,3+3,etc..
+More chance to hit it.
 Very low, very high nums are harder.
 Easy sums form the bulk in the middle.

 ---